Kouli Kunda Lower Basic School Pump Project – The Gambia

 Kouli Kunda is a small village made up of approximately 40 compounds and 600 people.
 It is located in the Kiang West district of the Lower River Region, about 15 kilometers west of the main paved highway.

 The village has little to no income and relies on the seasonal harvest of groundnut, rice and vegetable products from women’s gardens.
-People of Kouli Kunda are enthusiastic about developing their community and providing opportunities for their children to prosper.
+The people of Kouli Kunda are enthusiastic about developing their community and providing opportunities for their children to prosper.

 The village’s water comes from five hand pumps and numerous open wells.